Reva Khetrapal: Delhi High Court

 Khetrapal was appointed to the Delhi High Court as an additional judge on 28 February 2006, and was later made a permanent judge.
 She retired from the court on 22 September 2014.

-During her career as a judge of the Delhi High Court, Khetrapal adjudicated in a number of significant cases.
+During her career as a High Court judge, Khetrapal adjudicated in a number of significant cases.
 In 2008, she ruled that an Indian film, Hari Puttar: A Comedy of Terrors, did not infringe on the copyright of the Harry Potter film franchise, holding that the differences between the two were evident.
-Along with Judge M. K. Sharma, she also dismissed a plea from the Government of India to prevent the removal of illegal constructions in and around Ministers' residences, ordering them to be demolished.
+Along with Judge M. K. Sharma, she also dismissed a plea by the Government of India to prevent the removal of illegal constructions in and around Ministers' residences, ordering them to be demolished.
 In 2010, she became one of several judges from the High Courts in Delhi, Kerala, and Madras to voluntarily disclose details of their assets on the website of the Delhi High Court, in a bid to improve transparency and fight corruption.
 In 2012, Khetrapal adjudicated in a case concerning an extended strike by pilots of Air India, India's flagship airline, urging both parties to arrive at an amicable resolution.
 The strike was eventually declared illegal, and the pilots ordered to return to work.

 In 2009, she granted bail to BJP politician Varun Gandhi in a case filed against him for making provocative speeches concerning religion, while the Bharatiya Janata Party disassociated themselves with him.
 In 2016, along with Judge Pratibha Rani, she upheld the sentence of the death penalty to the four adult convicts in the 2012 Delhi gangrape and murder case.
-Their order was affirmed by the Indian Supreme Court, and was carried out in 2020.
+Their order was affirmed by the Indian Supreme Court, and the convicts were executed in 2020.

 While a High Court judge, Khetrapal was instrumental in establishing a scheme to provide financial aid for children whose parents are incarcerated.
 She also served as the Chairperson of the Delhi International Arbitration Center.